Gray Hat C#

 Brandon Perry

-Brandon Perry is the co-author of Wicked Cool Shell Scripts, 2nd Edition (No Starch Press).
-He started writing C# applications with the advent of the open source .NET implementation called Mono.
+Brandon Perry has been writing C# applications since the advent of the open source .NET implementation Mono.
 In his free time, he enjoys writing modules for the Metasploit framework, parsing binary files, and fuzzing things.
+He is the co-author of Wicked Cool Shell Scripts, 2nd Edition (No Starch Press).
+He manages his software and other projects at https://volatileminds.net/.